-As regard nail changes in this study, 60.0% patients had no nail changes, 26.7% had longitudinal ridges 10.0% had pitting and3.3% had both pitting and longitudinal ridges.
-While concerning the nail involvement, by Tonutti and Bizzaro (2014) where 88.5% of the patients had no involvement, but 5.7%, 2.9%, and 2.9% of them had pitting, ridging, and onycholysis, respectively.
+As regard nail changes in this study, 60.0% patients had no nail changes, 26.7% had longitudinal ridges 10.0% had pitting and3.3% had both pitting and longitudinal ridges. while concerning the nail involvement, in Mokhtari et al. (2016) study, 88.5% of the patients had no involvement, but 5.7%, 2.9%, and 2.9% of them had pitting, ridging, and onycholysis, respectively.

-On other hand, nail affection was not detected in association with alopecia areata patients by Ragab et al. (2020).
+On other hand Nail affection was not detected in association with alopecia areata patients in El Aziz Ragab et al. (2020) study.

-The discrepancy may be contributed to difference in participant's characters as onset, severity and course of the disease.
+The discrepancy may contribute to difference in participants characters as onset, severity and course of the disease.

-In the present study, only 6.7% had positive family history of AA.
-Which was In line with Mulders et al. (2011) who found positive family history of AA was positive in 6% of patients, and El Aziz Ragab et al. (2020) whereas a positive family history of alopecia areata in firstdegree relatives was detected in (5%) patients.
+In the present study, only 2 patients representing (6.7%) had positive family history of AA.
+In line with Alshahrani et al. (2020) who found positive family history of AA was positive in 6% of patients and El Aziz Ragab et al. (2020) whereas a positive family history of alopecia areata in first-degree relatives was detected in (5%) patients.

-Also, Tonutti and Bizzaro (2014) concluded that most of the participants in the case group did not have any positive familial history of AA (82.9%).
+Also, Mokhtari et al. (2016) study concluded that most of the participants in the case group did not have any positive familial history of AA (82.9%).